-After making appropriate enquiries, the Board of Trustees has a reasonable expectation that the Trust has adequate resources to continue in operational existence for the foreseeable future.
+The Board of Trustees has considered the uncertainties of operating in the current economic climate and plans to make savings during 2023/24 are underway.
+When taking account pupil numbers, our response to adapting to the current cost of living crisis, along with the forecast cash and reserves the Board of Trustees has a reasonable expectation that the Trust has adequate resources to continue in operational existence for the foreseeable future.
 For this reason, it continues to adopt the going concern basis in preparing the financial statements.
-Further details regarding the adoption of the going concern basis can be found in the accounting policies.
+Further details regarding adoption of the going concern basis can be found in the statement of accounting policies.